jdcaprace/signalk-raspberry-pi-rockblock9603/README.md

 This plugin is desigmed to send data from the SignalK server via Iridium SBD (Short Burst Data).

-The plugin has been developped for with RockBlock Iridium 9603 modem but also works with RockBlock Iridium 9602.
+The plugin has been developped for RockBlock Iridium 9603 modem but also works with RockBlock Iridium 9602.

 This plugin can be downloaded via the SignalK application.